xdrew760x/sage_maniacs/app/plugins/autoptimize/readme.txt

 1. Go to `Settings > Autoptimize` and enable the options you want.
 Generally this means "Optimize HTML/ CSS/ JavaScript".

 == Frequently Asked Questions ==

-= Do you offer or recommend a course on how to speed up WordPress/ use Autoptimize? =

-There are many great resources online, both free and premium, but [the "Autoptimize Masterclass" by Load Labz](https://misc.optimizingmatters.com/partners/?from=faq&partner=loadlabz) stands out for the systematic and detailed approach in the video-based course.
-Have a look at the free sample class(es) and when interested make sure to use the `EarlyBird` coupon to get a discount!

 = What does the plugin do to help speed up my site? =